AM expanded band: Implementation

-In general the FCC has refused to consider assigning any stations to the expanded band which were not included in the March 17, 1997 approval list.
-In 2006 one exception was made to this policy, for WRCR in Ramapo, New York, which was allowed to move from 1300 to 1700 kHz, with the FCC stating that a "waiver is warranted to permit the licensing of a station that could provide full-time local emergency radio service to Rockland County residents who would be at great risk in the event of a radiological emergency at the Indian Point facility".
+In general, the FCC has refused to consider assigning any stations to the expanded band which were not included in the March 17, 1997, approval list.
+In 2006, an exception was made to this policy for WRCR in Ramapo, New York, which was allowed to move from 1300 to 1700 kHz, with the FCC stating that a "waiver is warranted to permit the licensing of a station that could provide full-time local emergency radio service to Rockland County residents who would be at great risk in the event of a radiological emergency at the Indian Point facility".

 Later activities

 A 2006 accounting by Radio World reported that, out of 4,758 licensed U.S. AM stations, 56 were now operating on the expanded band.
 The expanded band frequencies have also become popular for use by hobbyist microbroadcasting transmissions (which don't require licenses) due to the relatively limited number of broadcasting stations compared to the more congested standard/legacy AM band.

-Despite the initial requirement that one of the two paired stations had to cease broadcasting by the end of a five-year period, as of 2015 there were 25 cases where co-owned standard band and expanded band stations were still active, some of which were approaching 20 years of operation.
+Despite the initial requirement that one of the two paired stations had to cease broadcasting by the end of a 5-year period, as of 2015, there were 25 cases where co-owned standard band and expanded band stations were still active, some of which were approaching 20 years of operation.
 However, at this time the FCC expressed its intention to eventually eliminate the practice, stating: "We therefore tentatively conclude that any licensee with dual standard/Expanded Band authorizations... should be required to surrender one of the two authorizations within one year of release of a future Report and Order in this proceeding adopting this proposal..."
 This report also noted that "A total of 88 Expanded Band channels were originally allotted.
 There were 67 applications filed for Expanded Band allotments, of which 66 construction permits were granted, with one application still pending.
 Licenses were granted to 54 stations that migrated from the standard AM band to the Expanded Band.
 Of those, 22 unconditionally surrendered their standard band licenses and remained in the Expanded Band; three conditionally surrendered their standard band licenses, and four standard band licenses were canceled by the Commission.
 The Commission also received one unconditional surrender of an Expanded Band authorization and one conditional surrender, and it canceled one Expanded Band license."

-In 2021, the FCC announced plans for an auction of new station assignments, which included replacing four AM stations recently deleted in the St. Louis, Missouri area.
+In 2021, the FCC announced plans for an auction of new station assignments, which included replacing four AM stations recently deleted in the St. Louis, Missouri, area.
 A suggestion to also include "abandoned AM expanded band facilities that were approved but never built" was denied.
 A 2022 FCC filing by Inspiration Media, Inc. characterized "the three decade-old expanded band plan" as so far providing only "exceedingly modest band-improvement".
+On March 11, 2025, the 1997 application for 1620 kHz in Toms River, New Jersey, which was the only one which had not been acted on and was technically still pending, was cancelled by the FCC.